synanetics/synfhir-store/README.md

 ### Get the source

 1. Either navigate to your local repo directory or create one, e.g. `C:\myrepos\` or `~/Repos`

 2. In your command line type (followed by enter): `git clone https://github.com/synanetics/synfhir-store.git`

+3. Open the folder in your development environment and take a few minutes to have a look at the code (if you wish).

+### Configuration (optional)
+The repo comes with all the configuration necessary to start the Model FHIR Proxy.
+That said, however, changes can be made to following files to suit local environments.

+proxy.env
+---
+This

+2. In your command line type (followed by enter): `git clone https://github.com/synanetics/synfhir-store.git`